timgale/bskyb.github.io/README.md

 ## Steps to get started

-For those that know how to use git and do pull requests, jump to step 5.
+For those familiar with git and github pull requests, skip forward to installing jekyll.

-1. Create a [github account](https://github.com/join) if you don't have one.
+* Create a [github account](https://github.com/join) if you don't have one.
 Any standard github account will do, you don’t need special permissions

-2. Ensure you're running a [git client](http://git-scm.com/downloads) then ensure [you've set it up](https://help.github.com/articles/set-up-git/)
+* Ensure you're running a [git client](http://git-scm.com/downloads) then ensure [you've set it up](https://help.github.com/articles/set-up-git/)

-3. Fork our repository.
+* Fork our repository.

-4. Clone your fork locally.
+* Clone your fork locally.

-5. [Install Jekyll](http://jekyllrb.com/docs/installation/) if you want to preview your blog post.
+* [Install Jekyll](http://jekyllrb.com/docs/installation/) if you want to preview your blog post.
 If you don’t want to preview, then don’t worry about Jekyll.
 On a machine with [RubyGems](https://rubygems.org/pages/download), it's super quick

     gem install jekyll

-6. Run jekyll from within your cloned project
+* Run jekyll from within your cloned project

 ```
 jekyll serve
 ```

-7. Create a new file in the _posts directory.
+* Create a new file in the _posts directory.
 Every file represents a post.
 Each file should take the format YYYY-MM-DD-<meaningful-name-without-spaces>.markdown.
 As an example “2015-04-13-hello-world”

-8. Open the file and include the following header
+* Open the file and include the following header

 ```
 ---